wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

 PROTIP: Here, all in one page, are <strong>hands-on</strong> steps to use the <strong>automation</strong> I created to build Azure for a whole global enterprise, with minimal manual toil that builds in secure practices and mechanisms without additional effort.

-   * <strong>mac-setup.sh</strong> installs HomeBrew, Miniconda, Python, CLI, and GitHub repos on your mac, then makes runs simple and optionally cleans up after runs
+   * <strong>mac-setup.sh</strong> installs everything needed on your mac with a single command.
+Then it makes runs simple to repeat and optionally cleans up after runs.

    * <strong>org-gen.py</strong> generates csv files containing sample values for an organization with a size of your choosing.
 (100, 1000, 10000, etc.).
 The data describes a hierarchy of departments, jobs, roles, groups, people, projects, etc. used as the basis for assigning Least-Privilege permissions to resources.